Friday, September 10, 2010

 King is unmentioned on the jacket, but is credited on the label.
 Her "Wikipedia" story mentions that she toured with Shearing for several years beginning in the summer of 1952.
 She was only 48 when she passed away in 1977.

-This is a full color cover, which I assume preceded the monochromatic version below
+This full color cover predates the monochromatic version shown below

 Soundproof - 1956

-Even though the cover image is the same, the mono and stereo Soundproof are two different records featuring different songs.
+Even though this cover image (for the stereo release) is the same as the mono release and two sets feature a different track list.

 Ferrante and Teicher With Percussion - 1958